 Students may choose to continue to build their research skills by pursuing a research career in either the academic or non-academic sectors.
 A wide range of industries and organisations look to employ graduates with research and analytical skills and the ability to manage complex and large scale projects.

-If students are already in employment, successfully gaining their Master's by Research may open up new opportunities and routes to progression.
+If you are already in employment, successfully gaining your PhD may open up new opportunities and routes to progression.

 Applications should be made through the online system.
 This can be accessed through the 'Apply Now' button.

 Students will need to submit a research proposal that outlines their proposed topic of study, the rationale for their research question, and an indication of the research methods that will be used.
 We strongly encourage applicants to make contact with the School’s Postgraduate Research Lead or Postgraduate Research Administrator prior to application as they will be able to provide further advice and information about potential supervisors.